 In addition to this scale-up project, we are investigating the longitudinal and spillover effects of the FSI ECD programme.
 For more information on this project, please click here.

-The LEGO Foundation, Oak Foundatio, Grand Challenges Canada, the ELMA foundation, Echidna giving, OAK Foundation, USAID, Partnership PLUS
+The LEGO Foundation, Oak Foundation, Grand Challenges Canada, the ELMA Foundation, Echidna Giving, USAID, Partnership PLUS

 Rwanda National Commission for Children, FXB Rwanda, University of Rwanda, Rwanda National Child Development Agency